Skip to main content

 How are we increasing local surgical capacity?

-A hospital-community effort has increased surgical service access and reduced travel and costs for patients receiving vasectomies.
+A hospital-community effort has increased access to surgical services in Daajing Giids, reducing travel time and costs for patients.

 Takeaways: adapt this strategy

-• Solicit input from patients to verify their priorities
+• Gather input from patients to verify their priorities

-• Engage hospital and health authority teams to implement changes
+• Engage hospital teams and the health authority to explore options and make changes

-• Build on positive energy to consider further opportunities
+• Build on positive energy for further opportunities

 Embarking on a vision for expanded surgical services

-Through a shared vision and unified efforts of providers and the community, the Haida Gwaii Hospital and Health Centre not only expanded surgical services for residents, but also showcased how it is possible to improve accessibility and quality of local health care services.
+Through a shared vision and unified efforts of providers and the community, the Haida Gwaii Hospital and Health Centre expanded surgical services for residents, while showcasing how to improve accessibility and quality of local health care services.

-Haida Gwaii Hospital and Health Centre (Xaayda Gwaay Ngaaysdll Naay) is located in Daajing Giids and serves many surrounding communities.
+Haida Gwaii Hospital and Health Centre (Xaayda Gwaay Ngaaysdll Naay) located on the remote island of Daajing Giids serves many surrounding communities.
+Patients often endure costly and time-consuming travel to access surgical procedures not available at the hospital.

-Dr. John Barnhill identified that many surgical procedures were unavailable on their remote island, requiring patients to undergo expensive and time-intensive travel to access them.
-He saw that there was capacity to build a stronger surgical services program for the community.
+Dr. John Barnhill saw that there was capacity to build a stronger surgical services program for the community.

-He and his team first sought valuable input from community members and heard resoundingly that vasectomy procedures were by far the most burdensome for patients in terms of travel, costs, and time, compounded by an extraordinarily long waiting list.
+Together with his team, they first sought valuable input from community members.
+They heard resoundingly that vasectomy procedures were by far the most burdensome for patients in terms of travel, costs, and time, compounded by an extraordinarily long waiting list.
+In response, they set out to organize new services.

-The site needed to start from scratch to organize new services, and engaged biomedical staff, nursing, and hospital administrators to support the process.
+Starting from scratch, they engaged biomedical staff, nursing, and hospital administrators to support the process.
 The team created documents for patients, set up training for nurses, gathered materials and instruments specific to the procedure, and set up a sterile operating room.

-The project launched with six procedures out of the gate, with a steady influx of requests.
-As of May 2024, 14 procedures have been completed and another 15 are scheduled to follow.
+As a result, they were able to launch with six vasectomy procedures out of the gate, with a steady influx of requests.
+As of May 2024, 14 procedures were completed with another 15 scheduled to follow.

-The project not only boosted internal teamwork but also stimulated conversations about further service expansion to other procedures.
+The project has not only boosted internal teamwork, it has stimulated conversations about service expansion to other procedures.
 It has also strengthened ties with the community, leading to optimism for future growth of health services on the island.

 Through this small project, we have opened the door for expanding offerings to Haida Gwaii community, increased our appreciation of what we can offer, generated, more positive connections with the community, and a sense of optimism for the future.